clearyai/hiring-challenge-ml/README.md

 Write a prototype that cleans & divides two separate regulatory Documents into sections, subsections & paragraphs.

-Afterwards, each paragraph should be classified for certain categories.
-You can find the classes [here](req_analysis/models/classes.py)
+The prototype should classify each paragraph into type and subject matter.
+You can find the classes [here](req_analysis/models/classes.py).

 ## Deliverables

-- Prototype to do the task as a service which does it and a test or script to run it
-- Short Concept for production deployment
+- A Script that does the task described above (i.e., provided a set of documents, it returns the divided documents and the classified paragraphs).
+- Brief description of how you would deploy and prepare this prototype for production use.
-- Short Concept for testing & QA
+- Brief description of how you would evaluate & QA this prototype.
-- List & priorization of potential improvements
+- List & priorization of potential improvements.

+## Output format

+The output should be a list of paragraphs, including the section, subsection and classes.
+The specific output format can be up to you.

+## Open AI Key

+You will receive an API key to use for this.
+Please use it responsibly :)